-Other locations: Metropolitan Museum of Art, Guggenheim & Galleries.
+Metropolitan Museum of Art, Guggenheim & Galleries.

 What are Art Adventures?

 We believe that learning to think creatively is necessary to everyone’s development.
 Our program is designed to reach all intelligences, to go beyond school curricula to demystify art, artists and their processes with exciting advanced materials.
-Located at All Souls Church, Art Adventures is an inclusive hands-on children’s art league that teaches art not just as a pastime, but as a means of individual expression.
+Located at All Souls Church for nearly 20 years, Art Adventures is an inclusive hands-on children’s art league that teaches art not just as a pastime, but as a means of individual expression.
 Children leave with confidence as they develop the courage to tackle the “artistic problems” we introduce.
 While exploring contemporary, modern and multicultural art, children learn to overcome obstacles, master triumphs and revel in the excitement over newfound ways to use myriad mediums!

 Children love our hands-on projects!